top of page

 FESTIVAL SERVICE

-Our festival worship service with a live band.
-Enjoy a variety of worship and secular music.
-Each service includes prayer, a Gospel reading, a weekly message, and communion.
+Engage in dynamic worship with live music, blending contemporary and secular songs.
+This service includes prayers, a Gospel reading, a relevant message, and Communion.

 Christmas choir